 Monthly or yearly ticket

 It is recommended to get a monthly or yearly ticket.
-You can get them at train stations or ZVV ticket selling places.
+You can get them at train stations or VBZ ticket selling places.

 Bring your own car